NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ```

-For example, the ProjectCenterFiltersSlice which handles the local filters, is defined as:
+For example, the `projectCenterFiltersSlice.ts` which handles the local filters, is defined as:

 ```typescript
 import { createSlice, PayloadAction } from "@reduxjs/toolkit";